ibm-cloud-docs/assistant/catalog.md

 Intents you add from the catalog are meant to provide a starting point.
 Add to or edit the catalog intents to tailor them for your use case.

-The latest content catalog, named `Covid-19`, is available in English only.
+The latest content catalog, named `Covid-19`, is available in Brazilian Portuguese, English, French, and Spanish only.
 For more information about language support for the catalogs, see [Supported languages](/docs/assistant?topic=assistant-language-support).

 ## Adding a content catalog to your dialog skill
 {: #catalog-add}